Projects per year

 Scholarly biography

-Dr Jane Thomas is a Fellow of the Faculty of Public Health and a Qualified Educational Supervisor in Public Health.
+Dr Jane Thomas is a Fellow of the Faculty of Public Health (UKPHR registration: 0129) and a Qualified Educational Supervisor in Public Health for South East School of Public Health.
 She has worked as an NHS Consultant in Public Health, as Joint Acting Director of Public Health and at a senior level in health promotion, education, training and research.
-Her research interests are informed by previous roles in local authorities, the Institute for Employment Studies, the NHS and the voluntary sector.
+Her research interests are also informed by previous roles working as a registered nurse at The London Hospital and in the south east, as well as in local authorities, the Institute for Employment Studies, NHS public health services and the voluntary sector.

 She has a Post-Graduate Certificate in Academic Practice and is a Senior Fellow of the Higher Education Academy.
 She has an Honorary Contract with the Office for Health Improvement & Disparities (OHID).

 Her first degree was in Philosophy with Psychology (University of Sussex).
-She took an MSc in Politics and Sociology (Birkbeck College, University of London).
-She then completed a PhD on policy to reduce inequalities in health (London School of Economics and Political Science).
+She then took an MSc in Politics and Sociology (Birkbeck College, University of London) and then completed a PhD on policy to reduce inequalities in health (London School of Economics and Political Science).

 Research interests